davidgasquez/thesis-latex-template/README.md

 ## Linters
-If [write-good] and [proselint] are installed, you can run `make lint` to get a list of warnings and tips for improving writing.
+If [write-good] and [proselint] are installed, you can run `make lint` to get a list of warnings and tips for improving the style.
 Those tools are naive linters for English prose.

 [write-good]: https://github.com/btford/write-good